jzombie/rust-simd-r-drive/README.md

 `SIMD R Drive` is a high-performance, thread-safe storage engine using a single-file storage container optimized for zero-copy binary access.

+Payloads are written at fixed 64-byte aligned boundaries, ensuring efficient zero-copy access and predictable performance for SIMD and cache-friendly workloads.

 Can be used as a command line interface (CLI) app, or as a library in another application.
 Continuously tested on Mac, Linux, and Windows.

 [Documentation](https://docs.rs/simd-r-drive/latest/simd_r_drive/)